-After all the previous intense days you will need a short rest at one of outstanding beaches to end your two weeks in Thailand 🙂 Even though the most beautiful places are in the south, if you have limited time it’s worth looking at the coast and islands of eastern Thailand.
+After all the previous intense days you will need a short rest at one of outstanding beaches to end your two weeks in Thailand 🙂 Even though the most beautiful places for resting and diving in Thailand are in the south, if you have limited time it’s worth looking at the coast and islands of eastern Thailand.
 You can spend a few lazy days on the white sand with coconut in your hand there 🙂

 We chose Koh Samed island and I can recommend it to you.
 Even though you can’t escape from Chinese tourists taking selfies with every stone, the beach is wide, beautiful and enough for everybody 🙂 In the evenings you can find many nice bars on the beach and you can enjoy your beer or a drink listening to the waves.
 On Koh Samed I’ve also seen the most beautiful dance with fire ever!

 You can get to Koh Samed from Bangkok’s eastern bus station (Ekkamai).
 The bus to Ban Phe pier takes 3,5h and the ferry to the island takes 40 minutes.

 We stayed in Samed Big Tree.
 Clean and pretty hotel, close to the pier and the main beach.
 Breakfast is included 🙂